wplib/wplib-box/README.md

 We assume this will work on all these platforms but we have not tested it thoroughly yet so we welcome your bug reports if you have issues with it.

+## Required Hardware

+Since WPLib Box is distributed as a virtual machine image of a 64-bit distribution of Ubuntu Linux, a 64-bit Intel or AMD CPU is required, along with support for either Intel or AMD virtualization technologies: VT-x or AMD-v.
+You will need to enable VT-x/AMD-v in the host PC BIOS.

 ## Required Software

 ###For Mac & Linux Users